-- 1.52 Feedback effects the University's commitment to transparent and supportive assessment; it: - informs students of how they can improve - demonstrates how performance has been measured against task requirements and course learning outcomes. - 1.53.
+- 1.52 Timely feedback effects the University's commitment to transparent and supportive assessment and supports students by: - informing students of how they can improve prior to the census date and during the course - demonstrating how performance has been measured against task requirements and course learning outcomes. - 1.53.
 Assessors are expected to provide students with marks and feedback on in-course assessment work in time for students to improve their performance in related assessment tasks later in the course. - 1.53.1.
-Assessors normally provide marks and feedback on in-course assessment tasks within 10 working days of the deadline for submission of the assessment work or, if a student is granted an extension, within 10 working days of the date when the student submitted the work. - 1.53.2.
+Assessors normally provide marks and feedback on in-course assessment tasks within10 working days of the deadline for submission of the assessment work or, if a student is granted an extension, within 10 working days of the date when the student submitted the work. - 1.53.2.
 Assessors normally provide students with marks for all in-course assessments before students sit any end-of-course exam.